- Annuities can provide U.S. expats with an option to save money and guarantee income in retirement.

 Tax Implications of Annuities for US Expats

 You should still expect to pay taxes on your annuity.
-Those taxes or fees you owe do not automatically disappear due to you living in a different country.
-Talk to a tax professional to identify the implications of your unique circumstances.
+Any taxes and fees you owe do not automatically disappear because you live in a different country.